Manually inputting results:

-To input results, go to the ‘Results’ section.
+To input results, go to Day to Day>Results.
 The search box at the top defaults to bringing up fixtures from the previous week, but there is the option to search more widely if required.
-Click on the icon under the ‘Edit result’ heading against the relevant fixture in the table.
+Click on the icon under the ‘Edit Result’ heading against the relevant fixture in the table.

 This then brings up the results entry screen.
-Whilst there are various pieces of information that can be included on this screen, the necessary information is the results section contained at the foot of the screen.
-Complete all of the information in the section as highlighted below.
+The information to be be completed on this screen varies from the minimum for a friendly fixture to the inclusion of umpires for league fixtures.
+The necessary information is the results section contained at the foot of the screen.

 Once you have populated your team sheet, you need to select the captain and the wicketkeeper then hit ‘Save’ at the bottom of the page.
 Repeat the process for the opposition (so it’s important before leaving the ground to have the scorebook filled in with all 11 players from each team!).

 If an opposition player isn’t listed when you search for them, first, double check the spelling to make sure the name is spelt correctly, or try searching for only the first few letters of the name.
 If this still doesn’t bring up a member of the opposition, it’s possible to add a new member to their database using the button that appears next to the search box.
 The opposition should check each scorecard to make sure all players listed in their scorecard are spelt correctly and are correctly shown as members of their website in their database.

 Once the team sheets are filled in, you are then able to fill in the scorecard.
 The batting card should now be populated from the team sheet.
 If the order is wrong, it’s possible to change the numbers on the left of the scorecard to get the right people in the right place.

 As you enter the data, the relevant boxes are then unlocked (e.g. once you complete the ‘How out’ box) the fielder, bowler, score, 4s, 6s and balls is then released for completion.
 Add in all of the available information all the way down the scorecard, and then also complete the extras, partnerships and the bowling figures.